 When Austrian Archduke Franz Ferdinand was assassinated by a Serbian group seeking to break up the Austro-Hungarian Empire on 28, June, 1914, the simmering tension finally boiled.
 In retribution, the Austro-Hungarian Empire demanded that Serbia submit to unreasonable terms and searches, which Serbia refused.
 Germany offered full support to the Austro-Hungarian Empire while Russia supported Serbia, a traditional ally.

-With Russia mobilising its military at the end of July, German set its plans in motion to take out France quickly and avoid a two-front war with both Russia and France.
+With Russia mobilizing its military at the end of July, Germany set its plans in motion to take out France quickly and avoid a two-front war with both Russia and France.
 Know as the Schlieffen Plan, Germany sought to quickly sweep through Belgium, utterly defeat France, and then turn around to fight Russia.
-This plan depended on little resistance from Belgium or France and Russia’s slow mobilisation due to a lack of infrastructure and technology.
+This plan depended on little resistance from Belgium or France and Russia mobilizing slowly due to a lack of infrastructure and technology.